megha-pa/consillio-test/README.md

 5.Instructions to run your code so we can reproduce these tests a)I have added code in code.py file in the same code repository just add the Deepinfra API key and run the code.py file as I have added sample data in code itself it will reproduce the result.

+Enhancements-

+1.The large data can be used for validation for the scope of this assignment only few test cases are used.
+2.The default values of hyperparameter for each models are used but can use and test with multiple hyperparameter.